vinstic-myshell/myshell-doc-en/roadmap.md

 <details>

-<summary>Robot support for other IM software</summary>
+<summary>Robot support for other IM software usage</summary>

-MyShell.ai's Creative Workshop will support robot deployment to other social platforms, and users can bind their social accounts to extend membership benefits to robots on their social media.
-It is expected to support platforms such as Telegram and Discord.
+MyShell.ai Creative Workshop will support robot deployment to other social platforms, and users can bind their social accounts.
+Through the bound social account, the membership benefits can be extended to the robot on their social media, which is expected to support platforms such as Telegram and Discord.

 </details>